MileHacker Logo

 • Pharmacy: Pharmacies are available for common ailments.

-• Doctor on Call: Ask your accommodation for recommendations.
+• Doctor on Call: Ask your lodging for recommendations.

 Document & Safety

-• Embassy and Consulate Information: Before you travel, locate contact information for your country''s foreign office in San José.
+• Embassy and Consulate Information: Before setting off, locate contact information for your country''s foreign office in San José.
 Hold this information readily accessible.
 They stand ready to assist with lost passports, medical emergencies, or legal issues.

 • Lost Document Procedures: When your passport or other important documents go missing or get stolen, report it to the local police immediately.
 Get a police report.
-Then, reach out to your country's embassy or consulate in San José for assistance with emergency travel documents.
+Then, reach out to your country''s foreign office in San José for assistance with emergency travel documents.

 Weather & Alerts